Ikea CR10 Enclosure Information

 Additionally, two covers need to be installed on the latch.
 The back cover is held with four M4 nuts and M4x16 to 20mm screws.
 There is also a small cover which covers the hole that was used to install the pin inside the latching mechanism.
 This is installed with an M3 insert and M3x10 to 16mm screw.

-The door frame was designed to be sealed using the rubber weatherstripping linked here (updated).
+The door frame was designed to be sealed using the rubber weatherstripping (seems the link no longer works but it was white 11/32 Inch Wide X 5/32 Inch Thick silicone weatherstripping).
 The weather stripping will go around the left, top and right sides of the frame.
 It can also be added to the bottom of the door.

 Additionally, two covers need to be installed on the latch.
 The back cover is held with four M4 nuts and M4x16 to 20mm screws.
 There is also a small cover which covers the hole that was used to install the pin inside the latching mechanism.
 This is installed with an M3 insert and M3x10 to 16mm screw.

-The door frame was designed to be sealed using the rubber weatherstripping linked here (updated).
+The door frame was designed to be sealed using the rubber weatherstripping (seems the link no longer works but it was white 11/32 Inch Wide X 5/32 Inch Thick silicone weatherstripping).
 The weather stripping will go around the left, top and right sides of the frame.
 It can also be added to the bottom of the door.

 Back Shell

 The back shell is needed since the CR10 is a bit too big to fit at full throw, on the footprint of the Ikea "Tingby" table top.
 It bumps out to accommodate the space needed and also includes a power and USB outlet, tool holder and filtered air inlet (or exhaust port).
 The back shell is a printed frame with an 18" x 24" 3mm aluminum composite panel which makes up the back.
 The printed frame is glued and pinned similar to the doors (using 5mmx60mm steel dowel pins).
 The back shell is held in by M5x16mm button head screws with M5 T-nuts in the 4545 extrusions on the top and sides, and by four M8x50mm button head screws on the bottom, which go though the Tingby top, into captive T-nut's in an extrusion below.
-Getting the T-nuts to align with everything is tricky, but since I had already built the frame of the cabinet, and did not want to take it apart to slide in the t-nuts (and there was no clearance to install them otherwise), I used a method to set them in place and then install the screws later, during final assembly (pics below).
+Getting the T-nuts to align with everything is tricky, but since I had already built the frame of the cabinet, and did not want to take it apart to slide in the t-nuts (and there was no clearance to install them otherwise), I used a method with 3M VHB tape to set them in place and then install the screws later, during final assembly (pics below).
+In hindsight, I could have used roll in T-nuts similar to these.

-I did run into some snags with the back shell which I need to fix for the final version if/when it gets posted.
+I did run into some snags with the back shell which I need to fix.
 One problem was the cable management channel, which was a bit small, so I will need to make it larger along the side.
 It is also pretty difficult to feed the wire through the cable channel when the grommet is installed, not sure what the fix there will be.
 Finally the holes for the M8 bolts were mis-placed on my parts, which is a simple fix, but not worth re-printing the back shell for (which represents about 5 or 6 days of printing and a couple spools of PLA).
 I also modified the exhaust fan design to make it a bit easier to mount, though it is still not as simple as I would like (though not super difficult either).

 I pre-ran the wires in the back shell since I knew the cable management would not be ideal, and getting the cables in later would be very frustrating so I took the time to feed the wires through first.

-I did run into some snags with the back shell which I need to fix for the final version if/when it gets posted.
+I did run into some snags with the back shell which I need to fix.
 One problem was the cable management channel, which was a bit small, so I will need to make it larger along the side.
 It is also pretty difficult to feed the wire through the cable channel when the grommet is installed, not sure what the fix there will be.
 Finally the holes for the M8 bolts were mis-placed on my parts, which is a simple fix, but not worth re-printing the back shell for (which represents about 5 or 6 days of printing and a couple spools of PLA).
 I also modified the exhaust fan design to make it a bit easier to mount, though it is still not as simple as I would like (though not super difficult either).

 I pre-ran the wires in the back shell since I knew the cable management would not be ideal, and getting the cables in later would be very frustrating so I took the time to feed the wires through first.